SAN DIEGO INSURANCE FRAUD ATTORNEY

 - CA PC 550(a)(1) is the crime of presenting a false claim for loss under an insurance policy.
 This offense requires some proof that the claimed incident or loss never actually occurred.
 Also, this can be charged if the person making a claim changes the facts of an incident.
 These incidents can include misstating who was driving a car during an accident.
-Often times an insured includes damaged items in a claim to the insurance company that were not actually damaged.
+Often an insured includes damaged items in a claim to the insurance company that was not damaged.

-- CA PC550(b)(2) – “Prepare or make any written or oral statement that is intended to be presented to any insurer or any insurance claimant in connection with, or in support of or opposition to, any claim or payment or other benefit pursuant to an insurance policy, knowing that the statement contains any false or misleading information concerning any material fact”
+- CA PC550(b)(2) – “Prepare or make any written or oral statement that is intended to be presented to any insurer or any insurance claimant in connection with, or in support of or opposition to, any claim or payment or other benefits pursuant to an insurance policy, knowing that the statement contains any false or misleading information concerning any material fact”